Amcache registry structure: every key explained

 └── Programs (legacy, often sparse)

 The modern schema is Inventory*.
 The legacy schema is the flat File and Programs keys, present from Windows 8 onward.
-Windows 10 (build 1709 and later) and Windows 11 both write the modern schema; some legacy entries may still appear depending on the build.
+Windows 10 (build 1709 and later) and Windows 11 both write the modern schema.
+Some legacy entries may still appear depending on the build.

 Notable values#